 Different levels of latency are not a feature advertised with consumer broadband products, so it is impossible to compare against advertised levels.
-The access technology being employed by the ISP is most typically the dominating factor with respect to latency performance.
+The access technology being employed by the ISP is most typically the dominant factor affecting levels of latency.

 Figures EU.2-13 to EU.2-15 show the average round-trip latency per country, split by each access technology.
-On average, FTTx delivered the lowest latency compared to cable and xDSL technologies with 19.56ms, compared to cable's 25.33ms and xDSL's 37.25ms.
-While cable exhibits a slightly increased average latency, xDSL's performance is a small improvement despite being significantly higher than all other access technologies.
+On average, cable delivered the lowest latency of 20.57ms, compared to FTTx's 21.94ms and xDSL's 36.19ms.
+FTTx technology exhibits a slightly increased average latency since October 2013, with xDSL and cable showing a small improvement.

-Thanks to the deployment of FTTH technology in certain eastern European countries, regions such as Latvia and Slovenia delivered some of the best latency performances for FTTx technology.
+Thanks to the deployment of FTTH technology in certain eastern European regions, countries such as Bulgaria and Slovenia delivered the best latency performances for FTTx technology.
+It should also be noted that latency of these two countries also outperforms the latency of all countries using cable technology despite cable achieving a lower overall average.
 This is because FTTH technology does not need to use an xDSL based last mile technology that causes a significant latency overhead.

-Of particular note is the significant increase in latency of xDSL technology from Spain, which also delivered one of the highest latency results in March 2012.
+Of particular note is the significantly higher latency of xDSL technology from Spain, which also delivered the highest latency results in October 2013.
 This is despite the fact there are measurement servers located in Spain (Madrid).

-Figure EU.2-13: Latency of xDSL technology during peak periods, by country
+Figure EU.2-13: Latency of xDSL technology during peak periods, by country $\,$